nathanaj99/ai_stat_test/README.md

 ## Scripts

-The following describs the structure of our scripts
+The following describes the structure of our scripts

 ```
 scripts